justanr/pyxl/README.md

 When working with Pyxl, there's only four things you really need to know:

-1. Building a new Pyxl object.
+1. Building a new `Pyxl` object.
-2. Drawing the image by calling pyxl.draw()
+2. Drawing the image by calling `Pyxl.draw()`
-3. Saving the image with savePyxlImage()
+3. Saving the image with `savePyxlImage()`
-4. And maybe checking what the image name will be with buildPyxlName()
+4. And maybe checking what the image name will be with `buildPyxlName()`

 If you really want to, there's a handful of getters as well:

-1. Pyxl.getInfo() will return the string representation of Pyxl.info.
+1. `Pyxl.getInfo()` will return the string representation of `Pyxl.info`.
-2. Pyxl.getSize() will return the string representation of Pyxl.size, including expanding it to two dimensions if one was passed.
+2. `Pyxl.getSize()` will return the string representation of `Pyxl.size`, including expanding it to two dimensions if one was passed.
-3. Pyxl.getOptions() will return the string representation of Pyxl.options, including sorting the options by name and stripping out any invalid options.
+3. `Pyxl.getOptions()` will return the string representation of `Pyxl.options`, including sorting the options by name and stripping out any invalid options.

 These are used in buildPyxlName to construct the hash name for the image, but you might use them for storing information in a database or adding EXIF data to the image.